stringparser/runtime/readme.md

  >
 ```

 Go to the [gulp-runtime](https://github.com/stringparser/gulp-runtime) repo if you don't want to use this from scratch.
+That package implements the gulp CLI as a REPL, makes possible to run gulpfiles with gulp locally and another crazy stuff.

 ## making a dumb http logger